gruelbox/orko-wiki/Roadmap.md

 **Bug fixes:**
  - #408 - Prevent socket disconnects/reconnects from sending constant browser notifications.
 These are now only shown in the app's notifications panel.
  - Bitfinex trades were arriving from the websocket with bid/ask flipped in seemingly random cases.
 This is now fixed.
+ - Prevent errors in streaming on some exchanges if not authenticated
+ - The UI was missing from the app build published to Docker Hub.
+Fixed.
+ - [xchange-stream] Coinbase Pro order books were causing high server CPU usage and intermittent corruption.
+Fixed.

 **Security:**

+- Lots of dependency updates

 **Developer quality-of-life:**

+- Preparation for switch to Java 11.
+Build now works fine on both Java 8 and 11.
+- Fixed numerous intermittent CI/build errors
+- Moved to track the standard XChange and xchange-stream releases on Maven.
+I'm going to experiment with using classpath overrides for expedited fixes for the time being to see how things go.
+This should speed up release cycles.

 ## Current milestones